Required Documents for Teaching English in Korea

 Document Requirements for Teaching English in Korea

 There are numerous documents to organize and submit before you can begin teaching English in Korea.
-These materials are necessary for landing a job (with an employer/school) and acquiring a work visa (with Korean Immigration).
+These materials are necessary for landing a job (with an employer/school) and acquiring a work visa through Korean Immigration.
 The requirements are mandatory for all candidates regardless of your country of citizenship or credentials.
 Therefore, even if you decide to accept a position through another recruiting agency, or you land a job independently without recruiter assistance, the documentation you require is the same.

 |Valid Passport||– Valid passport from one of the following countries: US, CA, UK, IR, AS, NZ, SA- Your passport should be valid for 12 months from your expected date of entry into Korea.|

 – You will need at least 1 free/blank passport page.

 |Bachelors Degree (Diploma)||– Any major or field of study will qualify you.

 – Your degree must come from a college/university that resides within 1 of the 7 designated English speaking countries (US, CA, UK, IR, AS, NZ or SA).

 – You will need your actual diploma (the physical certificate).

 – Your diploma must be notarized and authenticated with an Apostille for Korean Visa purposes.

 |Sealed Transcripts (Academic Records)||– 2 sets are required.